Capital in the Twenty-First Century: Critique of Piketty's basic concepts

 German economist Stefan Homburg criticizes Piketty for equating wealth with capital.
 Homburg argues that wealth does not only embrace capital goods in the sense of produced means of production, but also land and other natural resources.
 Homburg argues that observed increases in wealth income ratios reflect rising land prices and not an accumulation of machinery.
 Joseph E. Stiglitz endorses this view, pointing out that "a large fraction of the increase in wealth is an increase in the value of land, not in the amount of capital goods".

-This idea is furthered by Matthew Rognlie, then a graduate student at M.I.T., who published a paper in March 2015 with the Brookings Institution that argues that Piketty did not take the effects of depreciation into account enough in his analysis of the growing importance of capital.
+This idea is furthered by Matthew Rognlie, then a graduate student at MIT, who published a paper in March 2015 with the Brookings Institution that argues that Piketty did not take the effects of depreciation into account enough in his analysis of the growing importance of capital.
 Rognlie also found that "surging house prices are almost entirely responsible for growing returns on capital."
+A similar critique was made by Odran Bonnet, et al. in "Does housing capital contribute to inequality?
+A comment on Thomas Piketty's Capital in the 21st Century published in 2014."

 Marxist academic David Harvey, while praising the book for demolishing "the widely-held view that free market capitalism spreads the wealth around and that it is the great bulwark for the defense of individual liberties and freedoms," is largely critical of Piketty for, among other things, his "mistaken definition of capital", which Harvey describes as: